sddevelopment-be/penguin-pragmatic-patterns/content/concepts/ShuHaRi.md

 title = "Shu Ha Ri"
 subtitle = "Imitation.
 Understanding.
-Emulsion." author = "Stijn Dejongh" description = "a Japanese martial art concept that is used to describe the stages of learning on the path to mastery." type = "concept" categories = [
+Emulsion." author = "Stijn Dejongh" description = "Japanese martial arts concept that is used to describe the stages of learning on the path to mastery." type = "concept" categories = [
     "learning",